Download pdf version

 • RStudio, a program that brings all of these tools together in one place.

-11.1 Installing the main software
+11.1 Installing Software

 As shown above, R and RStudio are at the core of this course and will have to be installed on your computers.
 This can be easily done by downloading the software from the following websites:

-11.2 Installing Markup languages
+11.2 Installing Markup Software

 If you are planning to create LaTeX documents, you will need to install a Tex distribution.
 Please refer to this website for more details: https://www.latex-project.org/get/